Economic sanctions: From World War II onwards

 After World War II, the League was replaced by the more expansive United Nations (UN) in 1945.
 Throughout the Cold War, the use of sanctions increased gradually.
 After the end of the Cold War, there was a major increase in economic sanctions.

 According to the Global Sanctions Data Base, there have been 1,325 sanctions in the period 1950–2022.

 Politics of sanctions

 Economic sanctions are used as a tool of foreign policy by many governments.
 Economic sanctions are usually imposed by a larger country upon a smaller country for one of two reasons: either the latter is a perceived threat to the security of the former nation or that country treats its citizens unfairly.
 They can be used as a coercive measure for achieving particular policy goals related to trade or for humanitarian violations.
 Economic sanctions are used as an alternative weapon instead of going to war to achieve desired outcomes.
+Not all sanctions are imposed by larger countries on smaller ones: in the Threat and Imposition of Economic Sanctions (TIES) dataset, covering 1945 to 2005, about one-fifth of sanctions were imposed by senders whose combined GDP was smaller than that of the target.
+Such senders are more likely to face countersanctions, but this risk is substantially lower when the initial sanctions have the backing of an international organization.

 The Global Sanctions Data Base categorizes nine objectives of sanctions: "changing policy, destabilizing regimes, resolving territorial conflicts, fighting terrorism, preventing war, ending war, restoring and promoting human rights, restoring and promoting democracy, and other objectives."

+Unilateral coercive measures

+In contrast to International sanctions, unilateral coercive measures are defined by the United Nations as "economic measures taken by one State to compel a change in the policy of another State" including "trade sanctions in the form of embargoes and the interruption of financial and investment flows between sender and target countries" and "so-called 'smart' or 'targeted' sanctions such as asset freezing and travel bans."
+Unilateral coercive measures have faced increasing criticism from the United Nations, with 4 December 2025 being marked as the first International Day Against Unilateral Coercive Measures.
+Unilateral coercive measures often lead to over-compliance, with economic actors preferring not to trade with sanctioned countries even in ways that are not explicitly penalized by the sanctions.
+Unilateral coercive measures are typically imposed "under the pretext of criminal responsibility" but without due process, and frequently violate various aspects of international law, such as the immunity of state property, the immunity of state officials and diplomats, and the sovereign equality of states.